Idolized22/Coco-llike-dataset-creator/README.md

 - [ ] 7. use imantics - Annotation to calculate BBox and area in stade of labelme function

  ## Bugs :
- - [ X] solved - appended empty annotations to the sets
+ - [X] solved - appended empty annotations to the sets
  - [ ]  Input dircteroy has to be parent directory bug